pvcraven/web-development-class/source/assignments/first_javascript/first_javascript.rst

 Four points for each part.

+To get set up and turn it in:

+* Create a file called ``javascript_assignment.html`` in your IntelliJ project.
+* Copy the content below into the file.
+* Create a file called ``javascript_assignment.js`` in your IntelliJ project
+* Rather than go through the "redeploy" process, just open the original source file in your web browser.
+When we working with the database we will have to go through the run/deploy process.
+But since we are just doing JavaScript we can skip that.
+* Write the JavaScript to solve all five parts.
+* Hover over the IntelliJ bar on the right side where there are little "suggestion" and error lines.
+See if there are any improvements in style to make.
+* Build a WAR file.
+* Deploy it.
+* Confirm it still works.
+(You'll need to navigate directly to the file.)
+* Paste in a GitHub link to your JavaScript, and a link to your working application on Amazon.

 Part 1
 ------
 Write an application that will print out "Hello" to the console every time